hillerlab/GenomeAlignmentTools/README.md

 # Genome Alignment Tools

 This repository provides tools for improving the sensitivity and specificity of pairwise genome alignments [1,2].
-These tools make use of the alignment chain and net concept [3].
+These tools make use of [lastz](http://www.bx.psu.edu/~rsharris/lastz/) and the alignment chain and net concept [3].

 These tools integrate into the standard lastz/chain/net workflow of genome alignment as follows:
 1. genome-wide local alignments with lastz